Global Youth Service Fund | UMC YoungPeople

 The review committee will send invitations to some applicants to complete a Stage 2, full application by May 15.
 The Stage 2 application is due by June 15.

 Stage 2: Full Project Application.
-Only for projects invited to continue into Stage 2, this application is a completer and more robust picture of how the grant money will be used and the impact it will create through your project.
+Only for projects invited to continue into Stage 2, this application is a more robust picture of how the grant money will be used and the impact it will create through your project.
 This stage must be completed to be considered for funding.
 The full project application includes:

 • A full, written project description.